ksens/shim/README.md

 Note that because shim is a SciDB client it needs the boost, zlib, log4cpp and log4cxx development libraries installed to compile.
 And because shim now uses PAM authentication, you'll now need the PAM development libraries for your system installed too.
+You also optionally need an SSL development library if you want to support TLS.
 We illustrate installation of Ubuntu build dependencies
 below:
 ```
 sudo apt-get install liblog4cpp5-dev liblog4cxx10-dev libboost-dev libboost-system-dev libpam0g-dev zlib1g-dev lib64z1-dev ruby-dev build-essential